Kwon Eun-soo

-Kwon Eun-soo (born February 4, 1989) is a South Korean actress and model.
+Kwon Eun-soo (born February 4, 1989) is a South Korean actress.
 She is best known for her lead roles in If You Were Me 4 as So-young and Wild Flowers as Eun-soo.
 She also did a supporting role and appeared in the famous and popular drama Who Are You: School 2015 as Eun-soo.

 Biography and career

 Kwon studied broadcasting at Induk University.
 She started her acting career in 2006.